settlemint/docs/docs/blockchain-guides/1_Hyperledger-Besu/9_performance.md

 ### Write Transaction Performance

+For write transactions, there are two scenarios.
+The first scenario involved sending pre-signed transactions using the `eth_sendRawTransaction` method.
+This approach bypasses the need for real-time transaction signing on the node, potentially reducing processing overhead.
+This method demonstrated impressive performance, achieving between 700 and 800 transactions per second (TPS).

+This high throughput is attributed to the reduced computational load on the node, as it doesn't need to perform signature verification for each incoming transaction.
+However, it's important to note that while this method can significantly boost transaction throughput, it requires careful management of nonces and pre-signing of transactions, which may introduce additional complexity in the transaction preparation process.

-When sending write transactions all from the same address (the slowest possible case), we observed a lower but still significant throughput of over 120 TPS accepted by the node.
+For real-time signed transactions using `eth_sendTransaction`, without a nonce supplied in the call and all from a single address (the slowest possible scenario), we observed a lower but still significant throughput of over 120 TPS accepted by the node.
 This reduction in throughput compared to a multi-address scenario is due to the sequential nature of transactions from a single sender.

 Each transaction from an address must use a unique, incrementing nonce value.
 This nonce tracking ensures transactions are processed in the correct order and prevents double-spending, but it also means that transactions from a single address cannot be processed in parallel.
 This bookkeeping is handled by the buit in transaction signer, which will also retry transactions in the case of a duplicate nonce.